IvanAndrushka/Face-and-mask-detection/README.md

 -detect_mask_video.py: does the same as the above but with a video. (the algorithm is pretty slow though, so you'll only get a few fps at most)

 The other files are just small snippets of code I used to learn :).

+Here's an example of the program in action (run with python .\detect_mask_image.py --image beautiful.jpg)